IUPANS/KSN.1/bioinformatics/KSN.1.md

 v) Now, separate the name of molecular sequence and count of it with, a '|' symbol,

-   Note:- a newline is required after that and we can say, first line a syntax identifier.
+   Note:- a newline (by caraige return) is required after that and we can say, first line a syntax identifier.

 vi) After above, there is a limit to store the sequence in allowed letter of molecules and length per line is 100,
     and if more than that of storage limit, we can go over the chunks of separate files,

+vii) every files have to be ended with a - EOS.

 File Format of KSN.1
 --------------------